 Some links in this post may be affiliate links

-On account of its drought tolerance and need for bright light with exposure to some direct sunshine, Succulent Bush Senecio is one of the best succulents for full sun, perfect for a sunny spot.
+On account of its drought tolerance and need for bright light with exposure to some sunshine, Succulent Bush Senecio is one of the favored succulents for full sun, perfect for a sunny spot.

 Botanical name: Senecio barbertonicus